Bicycle Network: Metro Routes

 In August 2006 SRV funded the upgrade of the path between Gardiners Creek and MacRobertson Bridge (west of the current application site).

 Refer below for more details.
-Bicycle Network Victoria believes the continuing upgrade of the path is warranted, especially by SRV, due to the high numbers of recreational users who are already taking advantage of the path, despite its poor state.
+Bicycle Network believes the continuing upgrade of the path is warranted, especially by SRV, due to the high numbers of recreational users who are already taking advantage of the path, despite its poor state.
 The chart illustrates the benefits this investment could build on.

 Main Yarra Trail Closure